This website requires JavaScript.

 • Windows: Use built-in Camera app (search "Camera" in Start menu)

-• Mac: Use Photo Booth app (Applications folder)
+• Mac: Use the Photo Booth app (Applications folder)

 • Online: Test with web-based tools like video conferencing websites